June 23, 2026, 9:05 am | Read time: 5 minutes

 Also interesting: When a Cat Becomes a Senior

-Regular Veterinary Check-Ups Can Extend Lifespan
+Regular Veterinary Check-Ups Can Extend Life

-It’s also important to keep an eye on your pet’s weight and diet.
+It is also important to keep an eye on your pet’s weight and diet.

-Like humans, cats go through different life stages—from curious kitten to wise senior.
+Like us, cats go through different life stages—from curious kitten to wise senior.
 The typical phases can be roughly divided as follows: Kitten (from birth to about 6 months), Junior or Young Cat (7 months to 2 years), Adult Cat (3 to 6 years), Mature Cat (7 to 10 years), and finally Senior or Super Senior (from 11 years).

 - 1-year-old cat = 15 human years